UCL-CompLACS/qrsim/tests/readme.txt

-This directory contains scripts and data used for unit testing.
+This directory contains scripts and data used for code testing.
-Their main purpouse is to aid code development and therefore they are not throroughly commented.
+Their main purpouse is to aid code development therefore the code is often not commented and might change drastically between versions.

-Some of the tests require a long time to run, while others depend on specific matlab toolboxes
+Some of the tests require a long time to run, while others depend on specific matlab toolboxes.